nuonco/awesome-byoc/README.md

 ### BYOC Platforms

+- [Nuon](https://docs.nuon.co/get-started/introduction) - Control Plane and Runner driven BYOC platform for deploying software to customer cloud environments and on-premises infrastructure.
 - [Replicated](https://www.replicated.com/) - Managed BYOC platform for vendors to manage the lifecycle of installing on a customer's cloud.
-- [Nuon](https://docs.nuon.co/get-started/introduction) - Control Plane and Runner driven BYOC platform for deploying software to customer cloud environments and on-premises infrastructure.
+- [Tensor9](https://www.tensor9.com/) - Enterprise software delivery platform for deploying SaaS to customer environments.

 ## What is BYOC?